edwinkuijper/hello-world/README.md

 # hello-world
-This is my first repository, For test and learining purposes
+This is my first repository, For test and learning purposes